Rudxain/ideas/README.md

 # 💡ideas

-This hosts all the stuff that I'm too lazy/noob to begin.
+This hosts all the stuff that I'm too lazy/noob to begin and/or finish.

-Needless to say, most of this stuff is straight-up broken or completely empty, only having minimal-to-no documentation.
+Needless to say, most of this stuff is straight-up broken or empty, only having minimal documentation (a README.md).

 All sub-repos will be renamed, deleted, or moved to dedicated repos, therefore, links to any of these sub-repos are almost guaranteed to become broken or even 100% dead, so don't @ me for not using permalinks.